schlae/IBM_MCGA/README.md

 metal, and tying to all other connected pads, given a net name, and then back-propagated to the schematic (the reverse of the usual KiCAD process).

+## Future Plans

+* Reverse engineer the video formatter gate array (at some point)
+* Tidy up the schematics so they are hierarchical and easier to understand
+* Look into generating Verilog from the KiCAD netlist